-- Obtain as much information as possible.
-Be prepared to relate this information to the police when they arrive. - Call the Building Management Office at 212-510-6480.
+- Call the Building Management Office at 212-510-6480.
 Building Management will call the police.
-If possible, have a second employee call the Lobby Security Desk at 212-3442920 while the caller is on the phone. - Be alert for unfamiliar people or objects to point out to the police or building staff upon their arrival.
+If possible, have a second employee call the Lobby Security Desk at 212-344-2920 while the caller is on the phone. - Be alert for unfamiliar people or objects to point out to the police or building staff upon their arrival.
 Do not touch or handle suspicious objects.

-Emergency personnel will search suspected areas.
-The Fire Warden is responsible to identify suspicious items or packages.
+Emergency personnel will search suspected areas, identify suspicious items or packages.
 If suspicious items are identified, the police will investigate.